Financial bids for half a dozen CPSEs to be invited in Dec-Jan: DIPAM | Business

 Financial bids for half a dozen CPSEs to be invited in Dec-Jan: DIPAM

-BEML, Shipping Corp, Pawan Hans, Central Electronics, NINL financial bids can take place in December-January so that we can close it by this year itself, Pandey said.Speaking at the CII Global Economic Policy Summit 2021, the secretary said the initial public offering of Life Insurance Corporation LIC is expected in the January-March quarter of this fiscal.
+BEML, Shipping Corp, Pawan Hans, Central Electronics, NINL financial bids can take place in December-January so that we can close it by this year itself, Pandey said.The government is selling its entire 52.98 per cent stake in BPCL.

 - Country: